0xkyng/celo-composer/README.md

 The above command will create a new project with the basic files and directories required to create and deploy smart contracts.

-The project structure will look like this:
+The project structure should look like this:

 ```
 contracts